-Property damage and operating loss insurance
+3.5.2 - Property damage and operating loss insurance

-Property damage/operating loss insurance covers (subject to the usual deductibles, exclusions and cover limits) direct material damage arising from any event of a sudden and accidental nature (such as fire, storm, explosion, electrical damage, water damage, etc.) affecting the insured property, as well as the resulting operating losses.
+Subject to the usual excesses, exclusions and cover limits, the Group's property damage/operating loss insurance program covers direct material damage arising from any event of a sudden and accidental nature (such as fire, storm, explosion, electrical damage, water damage, etc.) affecting the insured property, as well as the resulting operating losses.